About the Language Portal of Canada

 - Would you like to test your language skills?

 - Are you looking for Indigenous languages resources?

 We have high-quality language resources just for you.

 How to get started

-With so many resources, it can be difficult to know where to start.
+With so many resources, it can be difficult to know where to begin.
 Don’t worry!
-We’ve created some tools to help you:
+We’ve created some videos to help you get started: